pravda-lang/pravda/README.md

 # Pravda
 A functional programming language that best of both worlds between Haskell and Lisp.<br>
-This project's goad is to be the the most awesome functional programming language.
+This project's goad is to be the the most usable functional programming language.

 ## Screen-shots